kyleratti/a-centralized-mirror/README.md

 # a-centralized-mirror

-This is a centralized API and mirror bot for subs that utilize multiple mirror bots.

-## How it works

-Typically, subreddits want mirror links stickied to the top of each thread so visitors can find live mirrors without having to scroll through all of the comments.
-Unfortunately, reddit limits sticky comments to one per thread, so only one mirror can appear on the top.
+Typically, subreddits want mirror links stickied to the top of each thread so readers can find live mirrors without having to filter through comments themselves.

-**a-mirror-bot** will maintain a single stickied comment with a list of links to the mirrors.
-Bots can update their status whenever and the bot will update the link accordingly.
+The **a-centralized-mirror** service will maintain a single stickied comment with a list of links to the mirrors.
+Registered bots can update their status (new/updated/removed mirror) on-demand and **a-mirror-bot** will update the stickied comment accordingly.
+Here's a general overview of how it works:

-## Limitations

-Subreddits must make **a-mirror-bot** a moderator for this bot to work.
-Without this in place, reddit's spam filters and rate limiters will make the bot almost useless.
-Also, the bot won't be able to sticky its own posts, so...what's the point?
+1. **some-other-mirror-bot** downloads a video to mirror
+2. **some-other-mirror-bot** submits an API request to this service
+3. **a-mirror-bot** posts/updates the stickied comment on the post

-# Subreddit mods
+# Subreddit Moderators

+This bot will only be activated on subreddits where the moderators have already approved its functionality and an agreement is in place.

-If your sub is interested in having its mirror bots use **a-mirror-bot** to maintain a single stickied list of mirrors, please [contact the developer](https://reddit.com/message/compose/?to=Clutch_22&subject=a-mirror-bot%20-%20new%20subreddit%20support).
+If you're a moderator of a subreddit and your community is interested in having its mirror bots use a single stickied list of mirrors, please [contact the developer](https://reddit.com/message/compose/?to=a-mirror-bot&subject=a-mirror-bot%20-%20new%20subreddit%20support) for additional information.

+If you're looking for a new or additional mirror _bot_ and not a mirror listing _service_, please see the [**a-mirror-bot** service](https://amirror.link/source) project.

-# Bot devleopers
+# Bot Developers

-Our API is very straightforward to use (or at least we think so).
-Please [see our wiki](https://github.com/kyleratti/a-centralized-mirror/wiki) for more details.
+If you're interested in integrating your bot with this service, please take a moment to read over [our wiki](https://centralized.amirror.link/source/wiki).
+You will find additional information and an overview of our API.

-You will need to [contact the developer](https://reddit.com/message/compose/?to=Clutch_22&subject=a-mirror-bot%20-%20api%20access) to receive your API access tokens and register your bot.
+You will need to [contact the developer](https://reddit.com/message/compose/?to=a-mirror-bot&subject=a-mirror-bot%20-%20api%20access) to register your bot and receive your unique API access tokens.
 In your message, please include:

 ```
 bot username:
-developer:
+developer username:
 active subreddits:
-do the mods of those subreddits know about this bot?
 ```

-# Bot Logic

-## New Mirror

-1. Hit API
-2. Insert comment or update w/ AwaitingUpdate status
-3. Crontab runs, checks for all commentreplies with AwaitingUpdate status
-4. Modify associated post
-5. Mark request as completed
-6. WebHook when completed?
+If you are integrating **a-centralized-mirror** into your mirror service, it's recommended that you add error handling for times that the service may be unavailable.
+This may include **queuing and retrying requests** at an occasionally until they succeed or **bypassing the service and manually posting the mirror link** using your own bot.
+This service is run as a hobby and does not come with any SLA, though we aim to provide a high level of service.

 # And a standing ovation to...

 I absolutely _cannot_ thank **[RoboPhred](https://github.com/robophred)** enough for this help with this project and every single project I've worked on for the past decade.
-You are, without a doubt, the smartest man I'll ever know and the only reason I can program in any of the languages I know.
-Your patience with me over the years is nothing short of astounding.
+You are, without a doubt, the smartest man I'll ever know and the only reason I can program at all.
+Thank you so very much for your patience over the past _decade_ of mentorship you've provided me.

-Here's to you man!